Chart Color Schemes

 Population growth drivers in Hackham are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the suburb of Hackham is estimated at around 4,944 as of Feb 2026.
-This reflects an increase of 453 people since the 2021 Census, which reported a population of 4,491 people.
-The change is inferred from the resident population of 4,931 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 217 validated new addresses since the Census date.
-This level of population equates to a density ratio of 948 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's 10.1% growth since the 2021 census exceeded the SA3 area (6.4%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 79.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the suburb of Hackham's estimated population is around 4,987 as of May 2026.
+This reflects an increase of 496 people since the 2021 Census, which reported a population of 4,491.
+The change was inferred from AreaSearch's estimation of 4,979 residents following examination of ABS' June 2025 ERP data release and validation of 217 new addresses since the Census date.
+This results in a density ratio of 957 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Hackham's growth rate of 11.0% since the 2021 census exceeded both the SA3 area (5.8%) and the SA4 region, making it a growth leader in the region.
+Interstate migration contributed approximately 79.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth of national areas is projected, with the suburb expected to grow by 1,149 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 20.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections based on 2021 data are adopted with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future demographic trends anticipate an above median population growth for the suburb, with an expected increase of 1,084 persons by 2041, reflecting a total increase of 21.6% over the 16 years.

 Frequently Asked Questions - Population